Eastern Michigan vs. Texas State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Texas State's games have gone over 62.5 points in only one opportunity this season.

-- Saturday's total is 8.8 points higher than the combined 53.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.7, is 8.8 points fewer than Saturday's over/under.

-- This contest's total is 7.5 points above the 55 these two squads combine to surrender per game this season.
+- This contest's over/under is 7.5 points more than the 55 these two squads combine to surrender per game this season.

-- The average total in Eagles games this season is 54.3, 8.2 points fewer than Saturday's total of 62.5 .
+- Eagles games have an average total of 54.3 points this season, 8.2 fewer than Saturday's over/under.

-- The 62.5 total in this game is 2.3 points higher than the 60.2 average total in Bobcats games this season.
+- The 60.2 PPG average total in Bobcats games this season is 2.3 points fewer than this game's over/under.

 Eastern Michigan Stats and Trends

-- So far this year Eastern Michigan is winless against the spread.
+- So far this season Eastern Michigan is winless against the spread.

-- The Eagles have yet to cover the spread this season when favored by 6.5 points or more.

 - Eastern Michigan is 0-1 against the spread and 2-0 overall this season when the team records more than 29.3 points.